Taebaek

+Etymology

+Taebaek in is derived from Taebaeksan, meaning "very bright."

 Attractions

 Manggyeongsa Temple in Hyeol-dong, at an elevation of 1,460 meters on the Taebaek Mountains, is a temple built to enshrine the statue of the Bodhisattva of wisdom.
 It was built by Jajang, a Silla Dynasty monk.
 The "Dragon Spring" at the entrance of the temple is known as the highest spring in Korea.
+Other attractions include Taebaek Coal Museum, Taebaek Paleozoic Museum, and 365 Safe Town.
+Gumunso is a famous natural landmark in Taebaek.